 2. Write a Professional CEO Resume Summary or Objective

-Also called a chief executive officer profile statement for resume, the resume objective or summary gives the board of directors a quick introduction into who you are.
+Also called a profile statement for resume, the resume objective or summary gives the board of directors a quick introduction into who you are.

 Choose the resume objective if you have less experience at the highest levels.
 The objective statement gives them your career goals, but also provides a key accomplishment to show off your past wins.